 Preserving the wildlife and the environment is one of the important goals of the Norwegian Government.
 Most cars are electrical and there are numerous tax benefits for their owners.
 So maybe it is time to upgrade the family car to a shiny new Tesla.

-Sports in the cold winter
+Sports in the Cold Winter

 Norwegians love participating in all kinds of sports.
 It is common to see people running for hours, even in the snow in winter.
-In some regions of the country, including in Oslo, when the weather allows, you can see people going to work on snowboards or skies.
+In some regions of the country, including Oslo, when the weather allows, you can see people going to work on snowboards or skies.
 It is safe to say that Norwegians learn how to ski before learning how to walk.
 Even if you are a complete novice in the art of winter sports, there will always be somebody who will graciously help you and guide you.

 But if winter sports are not your thing, do not worry you can always go jogging, hiking or cycling.
 Even if you hate sports after a couple of months in Norway, you will feel inspired by the passion and joy that radiates from the Norwegian people.
 In conclusion, you really do need to buy those beautiful running shoes that you thought you will never use.

-The Northern fashion
+The Northern Fashion

-Norwegian weather comes as a big shock for everybody who is originally from a country with moderate or continental climate.
+Norwegian weather comes as a big shock for everybody who is originally from a country with a moderate or continental climate.
 Be prepared for lots of snow and big amplitudes in the humidity levels.
 This can be most accurately noticed in the Scandinavian way of dressing up.

 The Kingdom of Norway has everything you have ever dreamt of – an eccentric royal family, clean and safe cities, low rates of unemployment and good living conditions.
 The country is at the sea, which makes it easy to plan and execute Norway removals almost through the entire year.

-Expenses and quality of life
+Expenses and Quality of Life